-Date Action By or With Whom Taken M § ED Interval 1 Apr 24 FIRST DAY for new illness or disability allowing late application for late (emergency) early voting (SOS Form 5-18).
-Note: While the injury or disability occurs on or after this date, the application cannot be submitted until the day after the early voting period ends.
-Voter 9.73 12th Apr 24- Thu Apr 27 Possible period for posting notice amending notice of branch early voting polling places after early voting by personal appearance starts.
-City Secretary 9.14(d) 12th thru 9th Tue Apr 25 LAST DAY to accept application for a ballot to be voted by mail, by 12 noon or close of business, whichever is later.
+Date Action By or With Whom Taken M § ED Interval 1 Tue Apr 23 LAST DAY to accept application for a ballot to be voted by mail, by 12 noon or close of business, whichever is later.
 Note: If the deadline falls on a Sat, Sun, or legal holiday, then personal delivery must be the first regular business day preceding that day.
 Originals are due 4 days after fax or email (except emailed FCPA).
-City Secretary 9.44(b)(1) 9.45(b-c) 9.68(c) 11th Apr 25 LAST DAY to accept an FPCA from a registered voter.
-City Secretary 9.61(c) 9.68(a, c) 11th Apr 25 LAST DAY for county clerk or election administrator to deliver final list of voters that submitted an annual ABBM.
-City Secretary 9.43(a)(2) 11th Wed Apr 26 LAST DAY to publish of notice of election (SOS Form 1-11).
+City Secretary 9.44(b)(1) 9.45(b-c) 9.68(c) 11th Apr 23 LAST DAY to accept an FPCA from a registered voter or from an unregistered FPCA voter.
+Note: The unregistered FPCA voter may only get a federal ballot, which may mean no ballot.
+City Secretary 9.61(c) 9.68(a, c) 11th Apr 23 LAST DAY for county clerk or election administrator to deliver final list of voters that submitted an annual ABBM.
+City Secretary 9.43(a)(2) 11th Wed Apr 24 LAST DAY to publish notice of election (SOS Form 1-14).
 Note: Home-rule cities see endnote 3.
-Mayor 6.52(a)(1) 10th Fri Apr 28 5 p.m.
-LAST DAY for filing second report of campaign contributions and expenditures.
+Mayor 6.52(a)(1) 10th Thu Apr 25 If the EVBB has not yet met, it must do so by this date.
+Note: 24-hour notice must be posted for each delivery of voting materials made before election day (SOS Forms 10-3 & 10-4).
+The board may process the materials but may not count ballots until after the end of early voting by personal appearance.
+The board must provide notice of opportunity to cure certain defects in the carrier envelope within 2 days of identifying the deficiency (SOS Form 10-32).
+Early Voting Ballot Board 9.57(a)(2) 10.03 9th Fri Apr 26 5 p.m. or midnight LAST DAY for filing second report of campaign contributions and expenditures by 5 p.m. or midnight if filing electronically.
 Note: Deadline extended to midnight for electronic filing.
 See endnote 5 for current monetary thresholds.
-City Secretary 3.15 8th Mon May 1 LAST DAY to publish notice of first test of automatic tabulating equipment or DRE Note: Testing must occur 48 hours before equipment is used (E Day at 7 a.m.).
-Notice for tabulating equipment must be published 48 hours before test date.
-Notice for DRE must be published 48 hours before test begins.
-City Secretary 6.64(b-c) 6.63(d)(1) 5th
+Reports must be posted to the city's website no later than 10 business days after receipt.
+City Secretary 3.13(c) 8th